IBM-Bluemix-Docs/IoT-starter/getting-started-iot-phone.md

 cf bind-service my-iot-phone-app iotp-for-phone
   ```
   {: pre}
-2. Start your application for the binding to take effect.
+2. Restage your application for the binding to take effect.
   ```
-cf start my-iot-phone-app
+cf restage my-iot-phone-app
   ```
   {: pre}